transformerlab/transformerlab-docs/docs/advanced-install.md

 If you are only looking to do inference (e.g. talking to models), many different types of computers that can run Python will work.

-If you are looking to train models and get higher performance, you need a server that has an NVIDIA card, or Supports Apple Silicon (M Series.)
+If you are looking to train models and get higher performance, you need a server that has an NVIDIA card, or supports Apple Silicon (M Series.)

 | Machine                   | Inference | Training        |
 | ------------------------- | --------- | --------------- |